webermarcolivier/seqhighway/readme.md

 ## Future improvements

+- Improvement of arrow graphics (using SVG for example)
 - Highlight region of the sequence for all tracks (for example, with background color).
 - Spliced coding sequences with introns and exons.
 - Sequence alignments.